Farrand Stewart Stranahan: Postwar life

 Stranahan became paymaster of the Vermont Central Railway in 1865.
 In 1871 he was appointed treasurer of the National Car Company, another Smith family railroad enterprise.
-In 1886, he became cashier of the Welden National Bank, and he was appointed its vice president in 1892.
+In 1886, he became cashier of the Welden National Bank and was appointed its vice president in 1892.
 He was also a director of the Central Vermont Railway, vice president of the Missisquoi Railroad, an officer of the National Dispatch Line (part of the Grand Trunk Line), and vice president of the St. Albans Messenger.

 He continued his military affiliation as commander of Company D, 1st Vermont Infantry Regiment with the rank of captain, and was chief of staff for Governor Ebenezer J. Ormsbee with the rank of colonel.

 Stranahan's fraternal associations include the Grand Army of the Republic and the Military Order of the Loyal Legion of the United States.
 He was a Republican and served as a trustee of the village of St. Albans and member of the Vermont House of Representatives.
-He later served in the Vermont State Senate, and was a trustee of the state reform school.
+He later served in the Vermont State Senate and was a trustee of the state reform school.

 In 1892 he was elected lieutenant governor, and served the one term then available under the "Mountain Rule".

 Death and burial

-In 1904 Stranahan became ill and traveled to The Bahamas in an effort to regain his health.
-He died in St. Albans on July 13, 1904, and is buried in Greenwood Cemetery.
+In 1904, Stranahan became ill and traveled to The Bahamas in an effort to regain his health.
+He died in St. Albans on July 13, 1904, aged 62, and is buried in Greenwood Cemetery.